Mash-ups

 What are Mash-ups?

 Mash-ups are a Skyscanner virtual interline product.
-This is where Skyscanner creates additional itinerary options for travellers by connecting flight segments from partners who do not have an interline/codeshare agreement in place.
+They are additional itinerary options offered to travellers by combining flights from multiple airlines into a single journey.
+These itineraries are typically from partners who do not have an interline/codeshare agreement in place.

 Are Mash-ups better than other tickets?

 It depends.
-Skyscanner will offer mash-ups if they’re cheaper, or if they increase itinerary coverage by enabling an itinerary that otherwise would not exist.
-However, like we also said, mash-ups can carry some risks which you should make your users aware of.
+Skyscanner will only offer mash-ups if they're cheaper than a single booking option, or if they increase itinerary coverage by enabling an itinerary that otherwise would not exist.
+However, mash-ups can carry some risks which you should make your users aware of.

-Now, let’s say the strike was only a couple of days, and British Airways could fly a user out after that.
+Now, let's say the strike was only a couple of days, and British Airways could fly a user out after that.
 They would have to decide whether to just have a shorter trip, or whether to change their Virgin Atlantic flight.
-If they change your Virgin Atlantic flight, they’ll charge you — after all, the British Airways strike wasn’t their fault.
+If they change their Virgin Atlantic flight, they'll charge them — after all, the British Airways strike wasn't their fault.

 How to identify a Mash-up